ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 cd NETWORKNAMEDATE-trainset95shuffle1
 cd train
 ```
- - Open the pose_cfg.yaml file
+ - Open `pose_cfg.yaml`
- - the variable you'll be changing is init_weights (but what you change it to depends on what network you want to start from
+ - the variable you'll be changing is `init_weights` (but what you change it to depends on what network you want to start from
- - to find the name of that network file, go to "pose-tensorflow/models/PREVNETWORKNAME-trainset95shuffle1/train
+ - to find the name of that network file, go to `pose-tensorflow/models/PREVNETWORKNAME-trainset95shuffle1/train`
  - here you'll find a whole list of snapshot files, make note of the number of the last snapshot file in the list (usually 1030000)
- - in the end, the init_weights variable should have this format: ../../NETWORKNAMEDATE-trainset95shuffle1/train/snapshot_1030000 (or whatever number you noted from the list of snapshot files)
+ - in the end, the init_weights variable should have this format: `../../NETWORKNAMEDATE-trainset95shuffle1/train/snapshot_1030000` (or whatever number you noted from the list of snapshot files)

 Copy the two folders generated from the last step to `/pose-tensorflow/models/`
 ```